top of page

 Will you give me advice or tell me what to do?

 Not exactly.
-In person-centered therapy, I won’t direct your life or give instructions.
+In the integrative approach, I won’t direct your life or give instructions.
 Instead, I offer:

 - Insightful reflection